Adolescence...a formative time for being, belonging, becoming.

 SEXUAL BEHAVIORS

-that result in unintended pregnancy, HIV infection
+that result in unintended pregnancy, HIV infection and other sexually transmitted infections |

 UNHEALTHY DIETARY BEHAVIORS